 Roman Emperor Marcus Aurelius would meditate every day, even before ordering his generals to crush enemy forces.

-As minimalists, we don’t have to throw spears, but we do require an objective vision of ourselves.
-And this vision only ensues through self-reflective acts.
+As minimalists, we don’t have to throw spears, but we seek to analyze our strengths and weaknesses.
+And objective assessments are only possible with self-reflective acts.

 Incorporate a short stint of mediation into your morning routine.
 Take a few minutes every day to slow down and allow your pensive self to shine.
 And most importantly, keep yourself accountable for practicing mindfulness.